harish-shivaram/shilly-jekyll/_selfhosted/server_req.md

 When talking about networking, there are two forms that are generally used in home networking: **Wired** and **Wireless**.

-For **Wired**, When possible, always choose gigabit ethernet, or better.
-Some newer SBCs offer 2.5G ethernet.
-This standard is not very popular, and unless the switch / router connecting to the computer also supports this, the speed will negotiate to the least common option, which is gigabit ethernet.
-Avoid "fast" ethernet because, despite its name, it is only one-tenth the speed of Gigabit ethernet.
+For **Wired**, When possible, always choose gigabit Ethernet, or better.
+Some newer SBCs offer 2.5G Ethernet.
+This standard is not very popular, and unless the switch / router connecting to the computer also supports this, the speed will negotiate to the least common option, which is gigabit Ethernet.
+Avoid "fast" Ethernet because, despite its name, it is only one-tenth the speed of Gigabit Ethernet.

 Avoid **Wireless** entirely if possible.
 Wireless is a very finicky protocol for sustained data transfer speeds.
 There are too many variables, like antenna